Thailand : Trade Balance, Exports and Imports (2020)

-However, towards the end of 2018, there was a less than satisfactory development in Thai exports, and the trade balance ended positively by 'only' 4.756 billion U.S. Dollar.
+In 2018, exports were high during the first 8 months, but lowered thereafter and the trade balance ended positively by 'only' 4.756 billion U.S. Dollar.
 Thailand imported a total value of 27.799 billion U.S. dollar in crude oil, which was close to 8 billion U.S. dollar more than in 2017, which explains a great part of the lesser positive trade balance.

 Total imports in 2018 had a value of 248.20 billiion U.S. Dollar and total exports a value of 252.96 billion U.S. Dollar.

-2019, the latest complete year for which data are available, saw a more positive trade balance of Thailand with the rest of the world.
-However total trade decreased.
-Imports lowered from the previous year to 236.64 billion U.S. Dollar, exports lowered from the previous year to 246.24 billion U.S. Dollar.
-This was the year of the trade tensions between U.S. and China, which had complicated effects on trade around the world.
-While total trade decreased in 2019, the positive trade balance increased to 9.756 billion U.S Dollar.
+In 2019, total trade decreased.
+Imports lowered from the previous year to 236.26 billion U.S. Dollar, exports lowered from the previous year to 246.27 billion U.S. Dollar.
+This was a year with trade tensions between U.S. and China, which had complicated effects on trade around the world.
+While total trade decreased in 2019, the positive trade balance increased to 10.01 billion U.S Dollar. [updated]

 Computer related products (automatic data processing, electronic integrated circuits), as well as chemical products (when including ethylene and propylene) are major export products.